spack/spack-tutorial/tutorial_packaging.rst

 * ``--with-adept-utils=PATH``
 * ``--with-callpath=PATH``

-Now let's leave the spawned shell and return to the Spack repository
+So let's leave the spawned shell and return to the Spack repository
 directory:

 .. code-block:: console